dilentulcidas/dimmit/README.md

 # Dimmit
 For multiple displays setup.
-When one of the monitors has a fullscreen app runing then dim the other monitor's brightness to the mininum.
-Revert back to former values when fullscreen app is exited.
+Select which monitors you want to keep undimmed and this app will dim the remaining connected monitors to the minimum brightness.
+Reverts to the previous brightness values once you're happy to have all monitors undimmed.